 For many people, this time of year highlights aspects of our lives we don’t necessarily like: perhaps unfavourable habits, the loss of a loved one, or the grief of missed opportunities and broken relationships.
 As coping mechanisms like alcohol, drug use or avoidance exacerbate our problems, Christmas may not be pleasurable but intensely painful.

 Mood and anxiety disorders such as depression, anxiety and bipolar disorder are estimated to effect approximately one in five Australians.
 Although these conditions can show a huge variety of manifestations, common symptoms include: a depressed mood, loss of confidence and self-esteem and reduced energy or activity.
 It doesn’t take much to see that these symptoms are in direct contrast to the jovial, celebratory spirit of the festive season.

-Lorilea Huon, psychologist at The Banyans Health and Wellness, explains that Christmas can be a time when people become first notice symptoms of a mood disorder.
+Lorilea Huon, a registered psychologist, explains that Christmas can be a time when people become first notice symptoms of a mood disorder.
 They may feel that they cannot seem to enjoy life in the same way as those around them, or notice that something they would usually enjoy brings them minimal or no happiness.

 Similarly, she notes that family members may become aware of behavioural or temperament changes in their loved ones, and this can trigger questions about an individual’s health and wellbeing.

 “The festive season can also bring financial stressors, problematic family issues, or painful reminders of traumatic events or loss of loved ones,” Lorilea says.
 Moreover, it is not surprising that some people may feel overwhelmed with organising, planning and getting everything done.